 Energetic Hong Kong knows how to party and does so visibly and noisily.
 That said, don't be surprised that many of the city's bars are hidden inside skyscrapers; would it be Hong Kong if it were otherwise?
-You can find any type of bar or pub you want, but boozing will cost you dearly as alcohol is one of the only things that's taxed in this city: follow the happy hours.
+You can find any type of bar or pub you want, but boozing will cost you dearly as alcohol is one of the few things that are taxed in this city: follow the happy hours.

-For a world city of its size and status, Hong Kong has a surprisingly small LGBT+ scene.
+For a world city of its size and status, Hong Kong has a surprisingly small LGBTQ+ scene.
 That said, it's made big strides in recent years and is slowly growing in confidence.
-Nightlife is relatively low-key and does not focus heavily on one particular area of the city.
+The nightlife is relatively low-key and does not focus heavily on one particular area of the city.
 The biggest concentration of venues can be found around Kowloon and Central/Sheung Wan.

 In 2018 a cluster of bars in Sheung Wan launched a 'Gaybarhood' (www.gaybarhood.net) collaboration in an effort to encourage more of a local scene.